Zepalesque/Reforged/README.md

 ### ABOUT

 This resource pack changes several mods in Minecraft 1.18 and 1.19 to be more like similar mods from 1.7 and 1.12.
+It is not necessarily limited to those versions, however, and should work with many recent minecraft versions, depending on any asset structure changes in the mods

 The Aether -> The Aether II: Genesis of the Void (Portal + Sounds, Music (Although it is not time-dependent), White Flowers and several other changes, like the bronze dungeon stones and Slider boss)
 https://github.com/Gilded-Games/The-Aether